The Golden Age of Wireless: Release

-The Golden Age of Wireless was finally released on 13 May 1982.
+The Golden Age of Wireless was finally released on 10 May 1982.
 EMI Records manufactured and distributed the aforementioned singles and the album, supporting Dolby's own Venice in Peril (VIP) label.
 VIP was named for the steady process of Venice sinking under water.
 Dolby said he would donate part of the label profits to stop the flooding of Venice.

 The album was released five times, in different formats and layouts.
 All five releases appeared on vinyl, but only the third and fifth versions appeared on CD, with each changing the order of the songs, replacing the album mixes with extended or single mixes and even adding and removing entire songs.

-In the case of "Radio Silence", a completely different recording with prominent guitars was the version used on the early US incarnations.
+In the case of "Radio Silence", the US releases of the album include a different recording of the song, featuring prominent guitars, which actually predates the synthesiser version.
+Dolby had "pangs of doubt about the 'rockiness'" of the track, and Daniel Miller convinced him to re-record it using sequencers and drum machines.

-The first US version, issued by Capitol-EMI's Harvest Records imprint, excised the instrumental "The Wreck of the Fairchild" and added the two sides of Dolby's first single, "Leipzig" and "Urges".
-Additionally, Capitol swapped the original synth-pop version of "Radio Silence" for a more rock-oriented version that had previously only been available as a single B-side in the UK.
+The first US version of the album, issued by Capitol-EMI's Harvest Records imprint, excised the instrumental "The Wreck of the Fairchild" and added the two sides of Dolby's first single, "Leipzig" and "Urges".
+Additionally, Capitol swapped the synth-pop version of "Radio Silence" for the rock-oriented version that had previously only been available as a single B-side in the UK.
 Capitol also opted for the single edit of "Airwaves" and abandoned the original UK "comic book" cover in favour of a shot of Dolby on a stage during the production of Bertholt Brecht's Life of Galileo.
 This image had previously been used as the cover of the "Europa and the Pirate Twins" single in the UK.

-After Dolby released the single "She Blinded Me with Science" (with an accompanying music video) on 23 October 1982, backed with "One of Our Submarines", Capitol removed "Urges" and "Leipzig" from the album, added the extended version of "Science" (also known as the "US Mix") and "Submarines", and changed the album's cover art back to its original "comic book" design.
+After Dolby released the single "She Blinded Me with Science" (with an accompanying music video) in October 1982, backed with "One of Our Submarines", Capitol removed "Urges" and "Leipzig" from the album, added the extended version of "Science" (also known as the "US Mix") and "Submarines", and changed the album's cover art back to its original "comic book" design.
 Capitol also swapped the full-length version of "Windpower" for the single version (with an edited intro and outro).

 In 1983, Dolby's UK record label, Venice in Peril, followed suit and reissued the album with a similar track listing to the second US version.
-They opted for the short single version of "Science" but retained the full-length versions of "Airwaves" and "Windpower" and the original synthesizer-driven version of "Radio Silence", just as all three had appeared on the first UK edition.
+They opted for the short single version of "Science" but retained the full-length versions of "Airwaves" and "Windpower" and the synthesizer-driven version of "Radio Silence", just as all three had appeared on the first UK edition.
 This is the edition that is widely available on CD to this day, on both sides of the Atlantic.

 A remastered "Collector's Edition" of The Golden Age of Wireless was released on 13 July 2009, complete with bonus tracks, personal sleeve notes and a DVD of the Live Wireless music video.